esplora/similar/README.md

 ## Usage

-First, we need to create an object by passing a closure function as an argument, which checks if two strings are similar:
+We need to create an object by passing a closure function as an argument, which checks if two strings are similar:

 ```php
 use Tabuna\Similar\Similar;